cmintert/Abyssal_TTRPG/Abyssal.md

 them a broad overview in a thematic Expertise Area.
 This is what a Expertise Area represents.
 A technically versatile operative might repair the group\'s ships\' air scrubbers or try to short-circuit a simple magnetic lock.
-The entire Expertise Area has a value that is used by the character during Skill Checks.
+The entire Expertise Area has a value used by the character during Skill Checks.

+### Expertise Area Progression

+Expertise Areas are divided into levels.
+The higher the level, the more skilled the character is in that Expertise Area.
+The better they get they more they benefit from success of a check.
+Once they reach  level 4 they gain an additional mark on success.
+At level 8 easy tasks (TN 4) are automatically passed.
+At level 12 Moderate tasks (TN 8) are automatically passed.

+#TODO Check if this is too powerful

-### Specialisations
+### Specializations

-Expertise Areas contain skill specialisations.
+Expertise Areas contain skill specializations.
 These are specific subtasks contained within the larger Expertise Area.
-These specialisations can either provide a bonus to a check to which they apply, or can be a requirement.
+These specializations can either provide a bonus to a check to which they apply, or can be a requirement.
 Certain types of equipment or very special tasks contain these perquisites in their description.
-Specialisations can have different levels , Apprentice, Journeyman, and Master.
+Specializations can have different levels , Apprentice, Journeyman, and Master.

-To become a Apprentice, Journeyman ,or master you need a Expertise Area value of 4, 8, or 12 in the Expertise Area governing the Specialisation.
+To become a Apprentice, Journeyman ,or Master you need a Expertise Area value of 4, 8, or 12 in the Expertise Area governing the Specialization.

-For some Problems you need a certain Level in a specialisation.
-Each specialisation level gives you a +2 bonus on applicable tasks.
+For some Problems you need a certain Level in a specialization.
+Each specialization level gives you a +2 bonus on applicable tasks.
 The final arbiter of this is the Suit.

-#### Custom Specialisations
+#### Custom Specializations

-For each area of expertise, the Core Book offers a number of specialisations to develop.
+For each area of expertise, the Core Book offers a number of specializations to develop.
 This is not an exhaustive list.
 The areas of expertise are designed to be very broad, to allow characters to perform a wide range of tasks, and to give them the power to succeed in their endeavours.
-This means that you will be able to find many subtasks that you could fit into specialisations.
-You are, of course, welcome to do so if your campaign requires a specific specialisation.
-Avoid overloading the specialisations.
+This means that you will be able to find many subtasks that you could fit into specializations.
+You are, of course, welcome to do so if your campaign requires a specific specialization.
+Avoid overloading the specializations.

-### Expertise Areas and Specialisations
+### Expertise Areas and Specializations

 #### Combat